Vortimo saves all web pages you’ve visited locally on your hard drive – exactly how you saw them in your browser.

 To find a page, Vortimo allows you to search by:

 - Site (where you’ve seen it)

 - Image size

-It’s important to understand that all of these control surfaces can be combined – for example ‘where on Twitter (site) is the name ‘Roelof Temmingh’ (object) combined with the word ‘OSINT’ (free text search) seen in the last week (time) ?’
+It’s important to understand that all of these control surfaces can be combined – for example ‘where on Twitter (site) is the name ‘’ (object) combined with the word ‘OSINT’ (free text search) seen in the last week (time) ?’

 Pages that have been recorded can be played back – exactly how they appeared when you visited them.

-You can export recorded pages in either PDF, PNG or as MHTML.
+Recorded pages can be rendered as either PDF, PNG or as MHTML.